 Any student here at the university from any college that has a business idea should enter."

-The first Halloween Pitch Competition, sponsored by the Harbert College of Business, provides young entrepreneurs with the opportunity to present a one-page written business plan and a video between 2-3 minutes in length to a panel of judges, who will choose 20 finalists from that pool for the October 30 pitch round.
-That event will be at 5 p.m. in the Innovation Lab on the ground floor of Horton-Hardgrave Hall.
+The first Halloween Pitch Competition, sponsored by the Harbert College of Business, provides young entrepreneurs the opportunity to present a one-page written business plan and a video between 2-3 minutes in length to a panel of judges, who will choose 30 finalists from that pool for the October 30 pitch round.
+That event will be at 5 p.m. in the Broadway Event Space and Theater at Horton-Hardgrave Hall and is open to the public.

 “Any student here at the university from any college that has a business idea should enter,” urged Lou Bifano, Director of Entrepreneurship Strategy at the Harbert College of Business.
 “We are hoping that students who plan to compete in the Tiger Cage Business Idea Competition will use this opportunity to practice in an environment where there is a $2,000 prize to motivate them to get ready for a competition where there is a $50,000 prize pool.
 It’s a tune up for students competing in the Tiger Cage competition, and for the other students who just want to compete for the cash, it’s an opportunity to make some money and maybe get interested in competing in the Tiger Cage.”